lrobidou/kmer-bench-scripts/installations.md

 # Installations of tools
 This markdown contains the commands to install the tools.
 Some of them require some other tools for preprocessing.
 Instructions to install these tools are available as well.

-WARNING: Clone all the git repositories in a given folder (do not "spread them" accross your filesystem).
+WARNING: Clone all the git repositories in a single folder (do not "spread them" accross your filesystem).
 This is necessary to run the scripts that run the tools.

 <!-- vscode-markdown-toc -->
 * 1. [REINDEER](#REINDEER)